-Possible Side Effects & Overall Safety
+Possible Side Effects & Overall Safety of Kratom

 Perhaps the biggest issue people have with kratom is its apparent propensity to cause addiction.
 Walter C. Prozialeck, Ph.D., is the chairman of Illinois’ Midwestern University, and he conducted a review of over 100 kratom studies.
 He discovered that in practically every instance of kratom side effects, there were other issues such as the involvement of other drugs or existing health problems.

 Prozialeck is astonished that kratom went from being sold as a health supplement with little or no regulation to almost being completely banned, with no middle ground.
 He confirmed that the vast majority of the scientific community believes that far more research must be conducted on kratom before anyone can jump to conclusions.

 For the record, possible side effects when using kratom range from mild to dangerous and include:

 Serious long-term side effects include:

 - Hyper pigmentation

 The CDC states that 42% of kratom use between 2010 and 2015 resulted in non-life threatening side effects that required treatment.
 In 7% of cases, the side effects were classified as ‘life-threatening’.
 The DEA says there were 15 kratom-related deaths between 2014 and 2016.
 Proponents of kratom will point out that up to 33,000 people die because of opioids each year.